 Why the Gap Exists, and What Narrows It

 The price mechanism is the driver.
-Apartment sale prices in Cleveland sit well below comparable houses, a 2-bed apartment at $135,656 against a 2-bed house at $190,270, but the nightly rates travellers pay do not fall in the same proportion.
+Apartment sale prices in Cleveland sit well below comparable houses, a 2-bed apartment at about $136,000 against a 2-bed house at about $190,000, but the nightly rates travelers pay do not fall in the same proportion.
 A guest searching Airbnb for a 2-bed Cleveland stay is weighing location, furnishings and reviews, not whether the unit sits on its own block of land.
 Revenue scales slower than entry cost, so yield lifts.

 The HOA offset is the biggest correction.
-Apartment gross yields in the table are before homeowners association fees, which in Cleveland run around $2,362 per year for a typical 2-bed.
-In downtown buildings with amenities (pool, gym, concierge, 24-hour security) that figure can be materially higher.
-Deducting HOA narrows the effective gap between houses and apartments meaningfully, in some buildings it erases most of it.
+Apartment gross yields in the table are before homeowners association fees, which in Cleveland run around $2,400 per year for a typical 2-bed.
+In downtown buildings with amenities (pool, gym, concierge, 24-hour security) that figure can be higher.
+Deducting HOA narrows the effective gap between houses and apartments, in some buildings it erases most of it.

 HOA restriction risk is the less obvious one.
 Even where the city permits short-term rental, individual condo associations can prohibit or cap short stays in their own bylaws, and many Cleveland downtown buildings do.
 Permit required ($70) in Cleveland.
 Cleveland requires annual short-term rentals registration ($70/unit) with the Department of Building & Housing, including interior/exterior inspections.
 3% city Transient Occupancy Tax plus Cuyahoga County 5.5% bed tax.
 Airbnb auto-collects county tax; hosts remit city TOT monthly.
 Always read the association's rules and ask for minutes of recent board meetings before you commit, because a building-level ban can turn a high-yield apartment into a long-term rental only.